senecajs/senecajs.org/src/pages/get-started/index.md

 # Getting started
 Welcome to the Seneca _Getting started_ guide!
 This guide assumes that you have already installed [Node.js][].

+## What is Seneca?

-Seneca lets you build a microservices system without worrying about production.
+_Seneca_ lets you build a microservices system without worrying about production.
 You don't need to know where the other services are located, how many of them there are, or what they do.
 Everything external to your business logic - such as databases, caches and third-party integrations - is likewise hidden behind microservices.

 This decoupling makes your system easy to continuously build and change.
 It works because Seneca has the following two core features:

-* **Transport independence**.
-You can send messages between services in many ways, all hidden from your business logic.
+- **Transport independence**: You can send messages between services in many ways, all hidden from your business logic.

-* **Pattern matching**.
-Instead of fragile service discovery, you just let the world know what sort of messages you care about.
+- **Pattern matching**: Instead of fragile service discovery, you just let the world know what sort of messages you care about.

-Messages are JSON documents.
+*Messages* are JSON documents.
 They can have any internal structure you like.
 Messages can be sent via HTTP/S, TCP connections, message queues, publish/subscribe services or any mechanism that moves bits around.
 From your perspective as the writer of a service, you just send messages out into the world.
 You don't need to know which services receive them.